daveWid/Owl/README.md

 # Owl

-Owl is a view library that can interface with different tmeplate rendering engines.
+Owl is a view library that can interface with different template rendering engines.
 Owl uses [Mustache](https://github.com/bobthecow/mustache.php) as the default rendering engine.
 Requires PHP 5.3+.